 - taking medication to treat thyroid or other metabolic disorders

-- making lifestyle changes, such as eating a low-fat diet, doing more exercise, or quitting smoking
+- making lifestyle changes, such as eating a low fat diet, getting more exercise, or quitting smoking

 - monitoring heart rate or blood pressure frequently

-Heart disease is the leading cause of death in the U.S., accounting for 1 out of every 4 deaths.
-It is crucial that a person takes any changes in heart health, blood pressure, or pulse seriously.
+Heart disease can be fatal, so it is crucial that a person take any changes in heart health, blood pressure, or pulse seriously.